The Conflict Resolution Toolbox

 - Some of the tools are exercises you can do with employees or clients.
 Some are specific questions that can unlock a specific situation.
 Some are techniques and when to use them.
 Some are "tools of insight," articles that share insights from my 20+ years as a conflict resolution teacher, mediator, and coach.

-- Supplemental material to add to your toolbox, such as book recommendations and links to tools elsewhere.
+- Supplemental material, such as book recommendations and links to tools elsewhere.

 - Everything is online, accessible 24/7 via whatever device you choose.